ettore9x9/patrolling_robot/README.md

     - [move_camera_config.yaml](config/move_camera_config.yaml): configuration file for the *joint state controller* and for all the *joint controllers* added to the robot.
     - [sim.rviz](config/sim.rviz): configuration file for RViz.
  - [docs/](docs/): it contains the documentation source.
- - [launch/](launch/): it contains the launchfiles to launch this package.
+ - [launch/](launch/): it contains the launch files to launch this package.
     - [gazebo_environment.launch](launch/launchgazebo_environment.launch): launcher for the GAZEBO environment with the robot and the world loaded.
     - [move_base.launch](launch/move_base.launch): launcher for the move_base node.
     - [patrolling_robot.launch](launch/patrolling_robot.launch): global launcher of the node.